auremoser/mozsci/log/worklog.md

 * filled out AAAS survey
 * approved Carlos' travel
 * submitted GSOC evaluation for Anamika
+* sent a bio and annoucement email to OWF fellows

+## 8/30/17 - 8/31/17
+* went through and weeded mozfest top 10, wrangler call and session acceptance emails
+* two apps, AAAS team correspondence
+* got back to Cori about bio
+* carlos' canadian visa research
+* got back to Elizabeth Sylvan about the [Community Call](https://public.etherpad-mozilla.org/p/sciencelab-calls-oct12-2017#lineNumber=71)
+* managed evaluations and congratulations for [gsoc project for study groups](https://mozillascience.github.io/studyGroupStats/)
+* sent details to Zannah about Anamika's work as a GSOC student

 * look at Arthur's PR